 What is Rising Damp?

 Rising damp or salt damp is a common type of dampness that you can see in buildings.
-As such, damp issues cause severe damage to a property, you should treat the damp immediately to protect your building from further damage.
-Rising damp occurs when water from the ground rises up through the brick and mortar of a building through a process widely known as “capillarity.”
-The water rises up the wall of a building in the same way oil rises up through the wick of a lamp.
-The height to which the water will rise depends upon different factors such as poor structure of the bricks and mortar, rate of evaporation, etc. Masonry has a high proportion of fine pores as compared to coarse pored material.
+As such, damp issues cause severe damage to property, you should treat the damp immediately to protect your building from further damage.
+Rising damp occurs when water from the ground rises through the brick and mortar of a building through a process widely known as “capillarity.”
+The water rises the wall of a building in the same way oil rises through the wick of a lamp.
+The height to which the water will rise depends upon different factors such as poor structure of bricks and mortar, the rate of evaporation, etc. Masonry has a high proportion of fine pores as compared to the coarse pored material.

-Ground water & Hygroscopic Salts
+Groundwater & Hygroscopic Salts